๐ ️ 15 Spring Boot REST API Pitfalls You Must Avoid

 path: /swagger-ui.html

-✅ Makes your API easy to integrate and test for developers.
+✅ Makes API easy to integrate and test for developers

 10. ๐️ Returning Entities Directly

-Returning JPA entities exposes internal fields, can trigger lazy-loading issues, and couples API to database.
+Returning JPA entities exposes internal fields and may trigger lazy-loading issues.
 Use DTOs instead.

 @GetMapping("/users/{id}")